filipbech/filipbech.github.io/_posts/2015-7-7-Non-singleton-service-instances-in-angular.md

 ---
 layout: post
-title: Using non-singleton services instances in angular 1.x
+title: Using non-singleton services instances in angularJS 1.x
 permalink: /2015/07/Non-singleton-service-instances-in-angular/
 ---

 TL;DR: [Check out the repository here](https://github.com/skybrud/sky-list)

-I love angular and I use services everywhere in my code.
+I love angularJS and I use services everywhere in my code.
 However I wanted to share some functionality between components with the option of sharing or not-sharing state.
 Services are always singletons in AngularJS today so that wasn't a viable solution.

 I didn't want to have the service be a factory that I should `new` myself, because that would be hard to test.